MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 Worlds in the Minecraft Marketplace, like [survival spawns](SurvivalSpawnCreation.md), are typically world templates.
 When a player creates a world from the template, they get their own fresh copy of the world.

 So where do world templates come from?
-Well, they are basically a zipped Minecraft world that contains the proper **manifest.json** file, a **texts** folder with some files inside it, and has the file extension **.mctemplate**.
+Well, they are made from a zipped Minecraft world has been given the file extension **.mctemplate** and has the proper **manifest.json** file and a **texts** folder with some files inside it.

 If your exported world has custom stuff added to it, like [add-on packs](GettingStarted.md), those get included, too.

-When you import a world file (**.mcworld**), it gets added to the list of Worlds and you just open it and get mining and crafting.
+When you import a world file (**.mcworld**), it gets added to your list of worlds where you can open it and start mining and crafting.

 When you import a world template (**.mctemplate**), it goes into the list of world templates where you can select it and Minecraft will use it to create a world that will then be added to your list of worlds.